Batch-750-Robert-Connell/RideshareBackend/README.md

 ## Internal documentation

 Where possible, we have tried to leave a breadcrumb trail throughout the project, particularly in Java docs.
 These were fully reviewed to ensure that comments accurately reflected the code.
-We hope and encourage you to do the same.
+We hope you do the same.
 Congratulations for making it this far and we encourage you to make this project your own and turn *Rideshare* into the highest-caliber application it can be.